Sherathang

 Sherathang is a town in Gangtok district near the Nathu La Pass in Sikkim, India.
 The location has been identified as the site for excise, customs and checking for trade between India and China.
 Rinqingang is the corresponding location in China.

-Sherathang has an Indo-Tibetan Border Police border post, which is one of the India-China Border Personnel Meeting point (BPM point).
-A regular scheduled international mail exchange between India Post and China takes place here twice a week.
+Sherathang has an Indo-Tibetan Border Police border post, which is one of the India-China Border Personnel Meeting points (BPM points).
+A regular scheduled international mail exchange between India Post and China Post takes place here twice a week.
 There is a war memorial at Sherathang to commemorate the Indian Army's martyrs and war heroes of 1967 Nathu La and Cho La clashes.

 Border crossing

 Sherathang in India and Rinchengang in Tibet are the designated India-China border trade marts for the local cross-border trade.
 In 2003, the governments of India and China agreed to use these locations as designated border trade mart.

 Sherathang border post is also a mail exchange point between India Post and China.
 On Indian side, the mail from mainland India is received at India Post’s Siliguri office, send to Indian Army's Upper Tadong-based 77 Field post office, "The mail, mostly letters are vetted and then sealed in a bag and a manifest issued for the Chinese post office at Yathung in Tibet’s Chumbi Valley is sent to the India Post’s Gangtok head office, from where the sealed bag is collected by the Sherathang postman.
 While the mail exchange on the Indian side of the border takes place every Sunday, the exchange on the Chinese side takes place every Thursday."